John J. McCloy: US High Commissioner for Germany

 Imagine my surprise one day in February 1951 to read in the newspaper that John J. McCloy, the high commissioner to Germany, had restored all the Krupp properties that had been ordered confiscated.

-McCloy did reject requests for an amnesty.
+McCloy rejected requests for an amnesty.
 He also refused to commute the death sentences of five men whom he called "the worst of the worst": Oswald Pohl, Otto Ohlendorf, Paul Blobel, Werner Braune, and Erich Naumann.
 Two other death sentences from the Dachau trials were upheld by General Thomas T. Handy, that of Georg Schallermair and Hans-Theodor Schmidt.
 There were mass protests by hundreds of thousands amongst the West German public and government.
 Many were outraged that full amnesty had not been granted to the condemned, and it reached the point that McCloy's family started receiving death threats.
 Nevertheless, all seven men were executed at Landsberg Prison on June 7, 1951.